Phillyclause89/reddit_scripts/Code_from_folks_on_discord/README.md

+# Code from helping folks on Discord
-# Collection of code from times I've helped people directly over Discord.
+Collection of code from times I've helped people directly over Discord.